 No interest is repayable on a Budgeting Loan.
 You simply pay back the amount you borrowed, with repayments being deducted from your benefits.

 Short term Salad Money loans

-We specialise in providing short-term loans of up to £1,000 to NHS and public sector workers who might otherwise struggle to get credit.
+We specialise in providing short-term loans of up to £1,000 to key workers who might otherwise struggle to get credit.
 You won’t need to pass a credit check either, because we use Open Banking to assess whether your loan will be affordable.

 What is Open Banking?